 On AIX®, Linux®, macOS®, and z/OS® systems:

-OPENJ9_JAVA_OPTIONSenvironment variable.
-You can set command-line options using this environment variable.
-The options that you specify with this environment variable are added to the command line when a VM starts in that environment.
-The environment variable can contain multiple blank-delimited argument strings, but must not contain comments.
+OPENJ9_JAVA_OPTIONS.
+The options that you specify with these environment variables are added to the command line when a VM starts in that environment.
+The environment variables can contain multiple blank-delimited argument strings, but must not contain comments.
 For example:

 On Windows systems: